Call now: 252-767-6166

 Tools to assist in CBO histogram tuning

-The WISE tool is an easy way to analyze Oracle SQL performance and WISE also allows you to spot hidden SQL performance trends.
+The Ion tool is an easy way to analyze Oracle SQL performance and Ion also allows you to spot hidden SQL performance trends.

 BC References on tuning with histograms